pallets/flask/docs/extensiondev.rst

     one.
 3. Next, we define a ``connect`` method that opens a database connection.
 4. Finally, we add a ``connection`` property that on first access opens the database connection and stores it on the context.
+This is also the recommended way to handling resources: fetch resources lazily the first time they are used.

     Note here that we're attaching our database connection to the top application context via ``_app_ctx_stack.top``.
 Extensions should use